Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (10-4) to the mound for his 21st start this season.
+- The Rangers will send Jordan Montgomery (7-9) to the mound for his 23rd start this season.

 - If he completes six or more innings with three or fewer earned runs allowed, he'll earn his third consecutive quality start.

-- Scherzer has nine starts in a row of five innings or more.
+- Montgomery has four starts in a row of five innings or more.

-- He has four appearances with no earned runs allowed in 20 chances this season.
+- He has finished four appearances without allowing an earned run in 22 chances this season.

 |Opponent